UdonSharpRE/UdonSharpDecompiler/README.md

 # BE AWARE

+before decompile, you need disassemble it, here is [UdonSharpDisassembler](https://github.com/extremeblackliu/UdonSharpDisassembler)

 this is my first time writing of decompiler and it does have big logic issue, the decompiler can only decompile Single-Layered logic branch, for example: